waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

+{
-- `--format`: choose the format of the response: text or json.
-- `--limit`: choose how many items to list.
+  "format": "choose the format of the response: text or json.", "limit": "choose how many items to list.",
-- `--liked`: only display liked queries
+  "liked": "only display liked queries"
+}

 ---